Loading…

 NOTE: This is the first of a two session presentation.
 Attending the first part is not required to attend the second.

-Some learn things about trigonometry that you never knew.
-We will take an in-depth and right triangle trig and the meaning behind each of the ratios sine, cosine, and tangent.
+This presentation is for mathematics teachers and anyone else who has dabbled in trigonometry but never really understood it.
+Come learn things about trigonometry that you never knew.
+We will take an in-depth look into right triangle trigonometry and the meaning behind each of the ratios sine, cosine, and tangent.
 We will then extend this knowledge in a practical way to build the graphical representation for each of the ratios.
-If you have ever worked with trigonometry, this class will be super informative and eye opening.
 The goal is for all attendees to have a solid understanding of the relationships between the angles and the side lengths of a triangle.

 Participants MUST HAVE one of the following platforms/devices in order to participate in this session: Not Applicable